How many carbohydrates do you have to eat to lose weight?

 - 30-40 g of healthy fats a day.

-Give your daily total calorie requirement and your goal the setting.
+Give your daily total calorie requirement and your goal of the setting.